marionwalton/media-and-society/1_media.md

 - [Social media](https://media-and-society.glitch.me/ideas/definitions/#social_media)
 - [Synthetic media](https://media-and-society.glitch.me/ideas/definitions/#synthetic_media)

-Other important new terms are explained briefly in our list of [definxitions](/ideas/definitions/).
+Other important new terms are explained briefly in our list of [definitions](/ideas/definitions/).

-You should be keeping your own glossary, or list of the new words and concepts that you encounter in the course of the semester.
+Keep a list of the new words and concepts that you encounter in the course of the semester.

 ### References
 The sources used in this article can be found by following the links on the citations.
 All sources are included in the [List of references](/ideas/references/)